-For a more secure finish than simple edgestitching, machine-stitch 1⁄2 inch from the edge.
-Use pinking shears to trim the raw edge..
+For a more secure finish than simple edgestitching, machine-stitch 1⁄4 inch from the edge.
+Then trim 1⁄2 inch from the edge with pinking shears.

 Zigzag Edges

 Use this finish with fabrics that ravel and need a secure finish.
 Use a medium-width zigzag and a medium to short stitch length.
 Stitch the "zig" in the fabric and the "zag" close to the cut edge.